seomoz/qless/README.md

 Jobs can only be in one queue at a time.
 That queue is whatever queue they were last put in.
 So if a worker is working on a job, and you move it, the worker's request to complete the job will be ignored.

+A job can be `canceled`, which means it disappears into the ether, and we'll never pay it any mind every again.
+A job can be `dropped`, which is when a worker fails to heartbeat or complete the job in a timely fashion, or a job can be `failed`, which is when a host recognizes some systematically problematic state about the job.
+A worker should only fail a job if the error is likely not a transient one;
+otherwise, that worker should just drop it and let the system reclaim it.

 Features
 ========